EslamAlaaZaki/Covid-19-KSA-Data/README.md

 # KSA_COVID19
-this repository contains a daily reported cases (confirmed, recovered, deaths) on each city within KSA
+this repository contains a daily reported cases (confirmed, recovered, deaths) on each city within KSA with python refresh script